Maryland Student Loan Borrower’s Bill of Rights - Financial Regulation

 The Student Loan Borrower’s Bill of Rights applies to Maryland residents who are repaying student loans.
 The Bill of Rights describes the protections to which borrowers’ are entitled and the obligations of the companies that collect and process borrower payments, named ‘student loan servicers’

-Maryland residents with questions about their student loans or concerns about their student loan servicers may contact the Student Loan Ombudsman in the Office of the Commissioner of Financial Regulation by email at email@example.com, by phone at 410-230-6077, or by submitting a consumer complaint using complaint form (downloadable pdf).
-For more information, see the Student Loan Ombudsman’s resources page.
+Maryland residents with questions about their student loans or concerns about their student loan servicers may contact the Student Loan Ombudsman in the Office of the Commissioner of Financial Regulation by email at email@example.com, by phone at 410-230-6077, or by submitting a consumer complaint using the online complaint form.

 STUDENT LOAN BORROWER’S BILL OF RIGHTS

 As a student loan borrower residing in Maryland:

 - You may not be subjected to conduct that is intended to mislead you or otherwise treat you in an unfair, abusive or deceptive way.